open-telemetry/opentelemetry-specification/specification/trace/api.md

 of key-value pairs.
 TraceState allows multiple tracing systems to participate in the same trace.
 It is fully described in the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#tracestate-header).

+The API MUST implement methods to create a `SpanContext`.
+These methods SHOULD be the only way to create a `SpanContext`.
+This functionality MUST be fully implemented in the API, and SHOULD NOT be overridable.

 ### Retrieving the TraceId and SpanId